Responder Service agreement and terms and conditions

 Be liable for any deficiency in the service resulting from circumstances beyond its control.
 For example breakdown in the telephone service, electricity supply, misuse, strikes, lockouts or other industrial disputes.

-Guarantee that the emergency call will be dealt with within a specific period of time from the acceptance call, although ensuring it will use its reasonable endeavours to provide a speedy and efficient response to every call.
+Guarantee that the emergency call will be dealt with within a specific period of time from the acceptance call, although making sure it will use its reasonable endeavours to provide a speedy and efficient response to every call.

 Will not arrange for a forced entry to take place and will not take responsibility for repairs to the property or making safe following the Police forcing entry where they deem appropriate.

 Termination and variations of the agreement

 At any time in the 21 day period from the date of commencement this agreement may be ended by the client.
 The client should express the wish to cancel in writing or by email.
 Should the agreement be cancelled within the first 21 days, a fee of £45 will be charged for each support plan undertaken.

 Following the 21 day period referred to above, the agreement may be ended by either party giving to the other no less than 2-weeks notice.
 If the agreement has been in place for more than 21 days but less than 3 months a full quarter’s charge is payable.

 On rare occasions the council may end the agreement due to abuse or inappropriate use of the system or non-payment of invoices.
 The council will keep the client fully informed of its decision and tell any interested parties such as Social Services and family members.

 The charges are reviewed each year in April and you will be told in writing of any changes.
 There may also be a change in costs if you buy extra services from us or individual sensors are added or removed.

 Please note that by signing this agreement you are consenting to all calls being recorded for quality assurance and monitoring purposes and to data being supplied by you being processed by Forestcare.